Marta Mateos

-Marta Mateos Adsuara (born 16 October 1984) is a Spanish football striker who most recently played for UD Aldaia CF in Spain's Segunda División.
+Marta Mateos Adsuara (born 16 October 1984) is a Spanish former football striker who most recently played for UD Aldaia CF in Spain's Segunda División.
 She previously played for Levante UD and Valencia CF in the Primera División.

 She ranked among the league's top scorers in the 2008-09 and 2009-10 seasons with 20 and 23 goals, respectively.